header-banner-problemwithsuslabel.jpg

 How can we choose the most sustainable food and drinks on the market?

 People across the world are becoming increasingly concerned about climate change and the environment.
-Many of us are also becoming more aware of the impact that our choices, from transport to clothing, can have on the environment and wider society.
+Many of us are also becoming more aware of how our choices, from transport to clothing, can impact the environment and wider society.
 However, food and drinks have some of the strongest effects, responsible for 20-30% of consumption impact on the environment.1 This includes many of the factors which make up sustainability, such as land use, water use, pollution, deforestation, and waste (although it’s important to note that animal welfare and fair pay for workers are also important factors for sustainability).2,3

 Choosing a more sustainable diet

-One way to reduce our impact on the environment is to make better choices when buying and consuming our food and drink.
-For example, buying only as much food as needed to help reduce the amount of food wasted, or eating less processed meat and more locally grown fruits and vegetables.
+One way to reduce our environmental impact is to make better choices when buying and consuming our food and drink.
+For example, buying only as much food as needed to help reduce the amount of food wasted or eating less processed meat and more locally grown fruits and vegetables.
 While more people are adopting vegan and vegetarian diets, it might be more difficult for those who want to continue eating meat to understand the other choices they can make to be more sustainable.

 How can we make these sustainable choices?
 Recommendations from experts and governments can help, but it can be difficult to fully understand and use these recommendations in everyday life.
 What we need are practical guides that help us make sustainable decisions when buying products.
 One such way of providing this information would be through standardised sustainability labelling on food and drink, as this would allow us all to understand the sustainability impacts of different products at the point of purchase.